chrisxfire/chrisxfire.github.io/content/notes/_net/linq/data-transformations.md

                                 select n;
 ```

-# A query that transforms the source data
+# a query that transforms the source data
 Consider this LINQ to SQL query operation:
 - Since each element in the data source, `Customers`, is a `Customer`, the type of the range variable, `cust`, is `Customer`.
 - Since the type of the object selected, `cust.Name`, is `string`, the type of the query variable, `custNameQuery`, is `string`.